acemod/ACE3/docs/wiki/featurex/fortify.md

 ### 1.2 Budget

-Enables missionmakers / admin to restrict amount of resources available.
+Enables mission makers / admin to restrict the amount of resources available.

 ## 2. Usage
-Please note that to be able to use this function the `fortify module` needs to be placed down and `fortify tool` equipped by player.
+Please note that to use this function the `fortify module` needs to be placed down and `fortify tool` equipped by player.

 ### 2.1 Placing fortification